LensVid Exclusive: Nanoha 5X Lens Review and Introduction to Super Macro Photography

 The Nanoha 5X is made by hand in Japan.
 We actually received lens number 31, the number appears on the front of the lens and you can view it if you remove the front plastic part which includes the LED lights (caution is advised as the screws are extremely small and can get lost easily).

 Apart from the detachable front part which is made of hard plastic, the entire lens is made of metal including the mount.
-The build quality is very good although it would be good to see a wider focus ring (like we are used to from more conventional Canon/Nikon macro lenses), however the small size of the lens might not permit for this.
+The build quality is very good although it would be good to see a wider focus ring (like we are used to from more conventional Canon/Nikon macro lenses), however, the small size of the lens might not permit for this.
 The focus ring has a nice feel to it with some good friction and is definitely a joy to work with (a very important point since we are talking about a manual focus lens where the depth of field is extremely small and setting the right focus is imperative).
 The quality of the aperture ring is not as good but we hardly found a use for it as we used the lens mostly on f/32 (more on this later).

 The Nanoha 5X – metal mount and body (Credit: Ofir Iluz)

-Unlike the MP-E 65mm, the Nanoha 5X does not change its length (beyond the plastic part – it does extends a bit “inside it”) and stays constant at 90mm (with its plastic front part).
+Unlike the MP-E 65mm, the Nanoha 5X does not change its length (beyond the plastic part – it does extend a bit “inside it”) and stays constant at 90mm (with its plastic front part).
 The lens itself feels solid with some good weight in the hand (especially compared to the 18-55mm Sony NEX kit lens we were using at the time with our NEX 7 review unit).
 But make no mistake – at 320 grams it’s still lighter than most conventional macro lenses on the market (due mostly to its core design intended specifically for mirrorless cameras).

-The Nanoha 5X magnification ratio varies from 4X-5X which is controlled by the focusing ring which makes a 90 degree turn.
+The Nanoha 5X magnification ratio varies from 4X-5X which is controlled by the focusing ring which makes a 90-degree turn.
 The Nanoha doesn’t allow for any filters and its front element is extremely small (and considerably narrower than the rest of the lens (something which becomes evident once you remove the plastic LED part of the lens).
 The lens doesn’t have a hood and as far as we know is not water/dust proof (not something that should worry you in any case as the lens is made mostly for studio work, as we shall discuss later on).

 The Nanoha 5X does not have any buttons but it does include a micro USB connection on its plastic segment (a USB cable is supplied) for powering its LED lights.